DiaPer: End-to-End Neural Diarization with Perceiver-Based Attractors: Experiments

 While publications always focus on the positive aspects of the models, we believe there is substantial value in sharing those options that were explored and did not provide gains.
-Among them were: \begin{itemize}[leftmargin=0.4cm] \item use absolute positional encoding when feeding the frame embeddings into the attractor decoder (no improvement). \item use specaugment for data augmentation (no improvement). \item following \cite{maiti2021end,rybicka2022end}, add a speaker recognition loss to reinforce speaker discriminative attractors (slightly worse results). \item following \cite{wang2023told}, include an LSTM-based mechanism to model output speaker activities through time (worse performance). \item model silence with a specific attractor (worse performance). \item length normalize frame embeddings and attractors before performing dot-product to effectively compute cosine similarity (worse performance). \item use cross-attention to compare frame embeddings and attractors instead of dot-product (worse performance). \item as analyzed in \cite{du2021speaker,wang2023told,plaquet23_interspeech}, use power set encoding to model the diarization problem instead of per-frame per-speakers activities (worse performance).
+Among them were: \begin{itemize}[leftmargin=0.4cm] \item use absolute positional encoding when feeding the frame embeddings into the attractor decoder (no improvement). \item use specaugment for data augmentation (no improvement). \item following \cite{maiti2021end,rybicka2022end}, add a speaker recognition loss to reinforce speaker discriminative attractors (slightly worse results). \item following \cite{wang2023told}, include an LSTM-based mechanism to model output speaker activities through time (worse performance). \item model silence with a specific attractor (worse performance). \item Use a linear layer to transform latents into attractors instead of a simple linear combination (learnable) matrix (worse performance). \item length normalize frame embeddings and attractors before performing dot-product to effectively compute cosine similarity (worse performance). \item use cross-attention to compare frame embeddings and attractors instead of dot-product (worse performance). \item as analyzed in \cite{du2021speaker,wang2023told,plaquet23_interspeech}, use power set encoding to model the diarization problem instead of per-frame per-speakers activities (worse performance).
 In particular, we believe that the reason for this approach not to work with DiaPer is that, when handling many speakers, the number of classes in the power set is too high and most of them are not well represented.
 This approach has much more potential in limited quantity of speakers scenarios as shown in~\cite{plaquet23_interspeech}. \end{itemize} Implementations of most of these variants can be found in our public implementation in \url{https://github.com/BUTSpeechFIT/DiaPer} to enable others to easily revisit them.